Investment Flow Chart Analysis - 3-21-2025

 The first decision is to determine what the daily, short-term or long-term trend of the investment market is.
 To make this determination, look at the 50- and 200-day simple moving averages on a weekly chart as shown below to determine if both the NASDAQ and the S&P 500 averages are either both positive, both negative and/or split.

-As can be seen in the above charts of the NASDAQ and the S&P 500, the two indices are above both the 20- and 50-day simple moving average lines, so the presumption is that the market is in a longer-term positive trend.
+As can be seen in the above weekly charts of the NASDAQ and the S&P 500, the two indices have fallen below the 8- and 20-week simple moving average lines as well as to 50-weekly SMA, which suggests that the market direction is changing.

 So now the question is whether to: